Broadway, Kochi: Shopping Street

 Broadway Shopping street covers an area of two kilometer radius road which is sandwiched between Marine Drive, Kochi and MG Road.
-The area is characterized by narrow roads, quite ironically given its name.
+Quite ironically given its name, the area is characterized by narrow roads.
 The market canal passes through Broadway and Market Road.
 The shopping street is a car-free pedestrian zone.
 Broadway adjoins Ernakulam Market where there are many wholesale shops as well.

 Shops

 At Broadway, one can find almost everything - ranging from old copper pots (ready to smelt) to latest fashion in clothing and jewellery, books, perfumes, spices.
 One can even find one of the best furniture shops in town run by a Cochin Jew.
-Broadway has many roadside shops selling electronic goods, leather items, stationery, watches, jewelry and umbrellas.
+Broadway has many roadside shops selling electronic goods, leather items, stationery, watches, jewellery and umbrellas.
 The Spice market of Kochi at Broadway street is a wholesale market where one can buy good quality spices and condiments.

 Footfalls

 There are around 1,000 shops functioning in the two-km radius of Broadway.
 It is estimated that the market sees a footfall of minimum 5,000 people on holidays but the numbers would touch 20,000 on working days.
 In 2016, sales at the Broadway market averaged 5 crore per month as per Broadway Shop Owners Association.